-The Head Teacher and Governing Body of Ton Yr Ywen Primary School invite applications from enthusiastic and professional individuals to join our friendly team as a teaching assistant for a role which begins in September 2019.
+The Head Teacher and Governing Body of Ton Yr Ywen Primary School invite applications from enthusiastic, energetic and professional individuals to join our friendly team as a lunchtime supervisor in the Key Stage 2 department.

 Please download or print off the application form by selecting the “Apply Now” button.

 Due to our current interim working arrangements, we are unable to provide recruitment packs through the post.